Grand Union (train operating company): England–Scotland

 In 2023 Grand Union revised its proposal changing its planned rolling stock to Class 22x units, at the same time the start date for this service was changed to June 2025.

 On 7 March 2024, the Office of Rail and Road approved Grand Union’s proposed service starting from June 2025.

 In September 2024, the London–Stirling operation was sold to First Group, which was renamed First Rail Stirling Ltd. Prior to this, the operation was de-merged from the London Paddington–Carmarthen operation in Summer 2023, with the two proposed services operating separately.
 However in December 2024, FirstGroup purchased the rest of Grand Union.

 Other proposals

 In 2023, Grand Union initiated consultation to operate five daily train services connecting Cardiff Central and Edinburgh Waverley, with a possible start in 2025.
 This followed CrossCountry's franchise extension in September 2023 to run until 15 October 2027, which included a commitment to reintroduce a daily service between the two cities by the end of 2024.
-The service expects to call at Newport, Severn Tunnel Junction, Gloucester, Birmingham New Street, Derby, Sheffield, Doncaster, York and Newcastle.
-It encompasses the utilisation of either Class 221 Super Voyager or Class 222 Meridian multiple units.
+The service expected to call at Newport, Severn Tunnel Junction, Gloucester, Birmingham New Street, Derby, Sheffield, Doncaster, York and Newcastle.
+It encompassed the utilisation of either Class 221 Super Voyager or Class 222 Meridian multiple units.